Robert J Trulaske, Sr. College of Business

 - 2.00 TCoB GPA* (upper level students only)

-If adequate progress is made after one semester, a student may be eligible to continue on probation for a second successive semester (summer semesters excluded).
+If a student earns below a 2.0 term, cumulative, and TCOB GPA after their first semester, but above a 1.00 the student may continue on probation for a second successive semester (summer semesters excluded).

 Ineligible to Enroll (Dismissal)

-- The student fails to earn Good Academic Standing within one semester of being placed on Continued or Final Probation.
+When a student fails to earn Good Academic Standing within one semester of being placed on Continued Probation they will be ineligible to enroll and must sit out from The Trulaske College of Business for one academic year.

 Enrolling in Other Institutions